SR-710 and Mobility Improvement Projects Updates

 California Senate Bill 710

-SB 710, authored by California Senator Maria Elena Durazo, would require the Department of Transportation to establish and administer a Terminus Regional Planning Task Force to meet quarterly and submit a report to the Legislature on the issues of traffic and potential land use related to the State Route 710 Terminus adjacent areas.
+SB 710, authored by California Senator Maria Elena Durazo, requires the Department of Transportation to establish and administer a Terminus Regional Planning Task Force to meet quarterly and submit a report to the Legislature on the issues of traffic and potential land use related to the State Route 710 Terminus adjacent areas.

 Project Updates

-CIP 96047- Monterey Pass Road Improvements
+CIP 96047- Monterey Pass Road Complete Streets Project

-Start Date: Summer 2023End Date: Winter 2026
+Start Date: Winter 2025End Date: Winter 2027

 CIP 96026- Adaptive Traffic/Traffic Responsive Control System